 Hello blogger audience!
 My name is Emma; trail name TBD, with much anticipation.
 Although as I write that, I knowingly ensure my fate of being bestowed a particularly embarrassing one, such as Queen Queefer.
 I’ll start off by saying that I’ve never blogged before, but I am really looking forward to this journey and sharing it with whoever reads along!

 I am 24 years old and from Boston.
 I am a part-time student and a part-time wildlife veterinary technician.
 I’ll be applying to vet school this upcoming cycle, which means cranking out my application as I prepare for and hike the AT.
 I also have a 1½-year-old standard poodle named Lillian, or Lily for short; trail name TBD.
 Yes, Lily will be hitting the trail with me!
 I know this can be a controversial topic and decision, but that can be a post for another time.
-We’ll be heading out SOBO around July 3.
+We’ll be heading out SOBO July 7.
 So what brought me to this moment in life when I’ve decided to tackle the Appalachian Trail?

 4 Score And 7 Years Ago…